UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

        scratch=$ABAQUS_PARALLELSCRATCH $ABAQUS_ARGS
 ```

-*** If when executing a job you get an error similar to this one:
+If you get an error similar to this when running a job:

               Abaqus Error: License for standard with cpus=X is not available.
               Abaqus/Analysis exited with error(s).

-where X is any number of CPUs requested, then you should contact your supervisor to check what type of license you have access to or the mechanical engineering IT support (mecheng.it-support@ucl.ac.uk).
-Research computing team does not manage the license and we will not be able to help you with license-related issues.
+where X is any number of CPUs requested, it means there were not licenses available when your job tried to start.
+If you're a student experincing similar issues or are unsure which kind of licence you should have access to, please contact your supervisor.
+For other queries about these licences, please contact the [Mechanical Engineering IT Support team.](https://github.com/UCL-ARC/mkdocs-rc-docs/pull/mecheng.it-support@ucl.ac.uk).
+The Research computing team does not manage the licenses and we will not be able to help you with license-related issues.

 ### BEAST